OpenSprinkler/OpenSprinkler-App/README.md

   + [Apple App Store - OS X](https://itunes.apple.com/us/app/sprinklers/id903464532?ls=1&mt=12)
   + [Google Play Store](https://play.google.com/store/apps/details?id=com.albahra.sprinklers)

 + This application interfaces with OpenSprinkler.
 The application has been tested and is compatible with all versions of the Unified firmware for both Arduino and Raspberry Pi.
-Furthermore, Dan Kimberling's OSPi program is also supported.

 + The application is written in Javascript and HTML/CSS.
 The application runs completely within the user's browser (or webview) and communicates directly with the OpenSprinkler.